Galleries and Sets.

 This room which provides another learning space with digital resources.
 This is ideal when schools need to use maps and photographs and handle particularly valuable artefacts.
 This is an ideal space for meetings and to undertake personal reserch.

-The Museum has a new dedicated archaeological store, opened in 2019, and is able to continue to accept archives from excavations and watching briefs in the local area.
+The Museum has a dedicated archaeological store and is able to continue to accept archives from excavations and watching briefs in the local area.
 A charge is made for this service.

 We are happy to provide a space for children to have packed lunches or store belongings if you wish to tour other areas of Richmond following a museum visit.